Don't miss out: Claim a free 90-minute CRM Success Workshop now

 • The Person’s telephone number.

 You can add other columns and apply criteria to narrow down the people to choose from if you like.
-Your resulting Report will look something like the one in the screenshot below (click to enlarge).
+Your resulting Report will look something like the one in the screenshot below.

 DLI Primary Contact Report